-Figure 4.43.
+Figure 4.54.
 Disconnect the connectors using aseptic technique

-7. Connect the female tubing connector to the male connector on the catheter.
+9. If using the Start-Up Kit and an IVTM catheter, connect the Luer connectors on the Start-Up Kit to the catheter.
 The gender of the tubing connectors and the catheter connectors ensures that they cannot be connected backwards.

-Figure 4.44.
+Figure 4.55.
 Connect the tubing to the catheter

-- 8. Connect the male tubing connector to the female connector on the catheter.
-Note that the return line is equipped with an inline flow-indicator. - 9.
-Safely route the tubing so that it is not kinked or obstructed and cannot be easily dislodged by a patient's movement.
+10. Safely route the tubing so that it is not kinked or obstructed and cannot be easily dislodged by a patient's movement.